21440 customer reviews

 Château Bellevue (St-Emilion)

 Château Bellevue was owned by the de Conink and Pradel de Lavaux families, who also owned the long-established Libourne wine merchant Horeau-Beylot.
-In September 2007, Château Angélus acquired 50% of the company’s shares, with the de Lavaux family holding the remaining 50%.
+In September 2007, Château Angélus acquired 50% of the company’s shares, with the de Lavaux family holding the other half of the estate.
 Together, the two families will continue the work begun in 2000 by Nicolas Thienpont and Stéphane Derenoncourt.
-As for the promotion of Château Bellevue’s AOC Saint-Emilion Grand Cru, it will be bolstered by the momentum of Château Angélus
+As for the promotion of Château Bellevue’s AOC Saint-Emilion Grand Cru wine, it will be bolstered by the momentum of Château Angélus

 For more information, visit the website at Bellevue (Saint-Emilion)